 7 Haunted Houses You Can Actually Sleep In

 Halloween is fast approaching and with it, many poorly executed and supposedly scary costumes, with trick or treaters dressed as witches, devils or ghosts in their mums’ bed sheets.
-However, if you find the not so convincing costumes are no longer giving you your fill of frights, why not go a little further this year?
-If you want to experience a night of horror that will not only keep you awake, but haunt you for the foreseeable future, there are ghostly venues across the world where you can spend the night.
-So if you’re brave enough, here are 7 haunted houses you can actually sleep in, or try to . . .
+However, if you find the not-so-convincing costumes are no longer giving you your fill of frights, why not go a little further this year?
+Haunted houses you can stay in allow you to experience a night of horror that will not only keep you awake, but haunt you for the foreseeable future.
+Here, we explore 7 ghostly venues across the world where you can spend the night.

 Kicking the list off is one of the most haunted houses in our capital.
 Charlton House is a large Jacobean manor which dates back to the 16th century, with a chilling history of ghostly sightings.
 The most notable of Charlton’s ghosts is the grey lady, who has been seen roaming the estate, especially the eerie attic and the chilling basement.
 Previous visitors of Charlton House claim to have also seen doorknobs rattling and felt an unsettling feeling throughout the house.